Callgent/callgent-docs/docs/developers/guide.md

 # Concepts and Architecture

 The core of the callgent architecture, is to encapsulate every **service** and **user** behind a `callgent`.
-Then build various endpoints into third-party platforms, so that any users and services are naturally connected anywhere in their native ways: chatting, mail, APIs..
+Then build various endpoints into third-party platforms, so that any users and services are naturally connected anywhere in their native ways: webpages, chatting, mail, APIs..

 Above this, we add a layer of semantic invocations, empowered by large language models (LLMs), to make the callgent able to understand and react to any user/system's intents.